sumantahitk/Speako/README.md

 # 🗣️ Speako

-**Speako** is a full-stack web application designed to help users improve their speaking and communication skills through real-time chat, video calling, and a modern user interface.
+**Speako** is a real-time communication platform built to help users improve their speaking skills through live video interactions.
+It offers secure authentication, a modern user interface, and seamless peer-to-peer video calling functionality.

+At its core, Speako uses WebRTC (Web Real-Time Communication) to enable direct, high-quality video calls between users—without the need for external plugins or streaming servers.
+The frontend is built with React.js and styled using Tailwind CSS, while the backend leverages Node.js, Express, and MongoDB for managing users, sessions, and authentication.

 🌐 **Live Demo**: [https://speako-m37o.onrender.com](https://speako-m37o.onrender.com)